-Like other corrective procedures, Dr. Ortega will see her post-op patients to remove dressings, and drain the incision, if needed.
+Like other corrective procedures, Dr. Simon will see her post-op patients to remove dressings, and drain the incision, if needed.
 Some activity is possible immediately, although no exercise or heavy lifting are permitted for six weeks.
 Most patients are able to resume work after one week, as long as there is no major physical activity or heavy lifting involved.

 Why Choose Clevens Face and Body Specialists?

-Dr. Amy Ortega is one of the most respected female plastic surgeons in the United States; she is a double-fellowship trained, board certified plastic surgeon with 20 years of aesthetic experience.
-Dr. Ortega has been honored as one of the 10 Best Plastic Surgeons in Florida and one of the nation’s Most Compassionate Doctors.
+Dr. Amy Simon is one of the most respected female plastic surgeons in the United States; she is a double-fellowship trained, board certified plastic surgeon with 20 years of aesthetic experience.
+Dr. Simon has been honored as one of the 10 Best Plastic Surgeons in Florida and one of the nation’s Most Compassionate Doctors.
 She specializes in plastic surgery of the breast and body, including thigh lift surgery.
-Dr. Ortega performs the thigh lift and other aesthetic procedures in central Florida, as a part of the team at Clevens Face and Body Specialists.
-To schedule your thigh lift consultation with Dr. Ortega in either Melbourne or Merritt Island, FL, contact Clevens Face and Body Specialists at 321.727.3223.
+Dr. Simon performs the thigh lift and other aesthetic procedures in central Florida, as a part of the team at Clevens Face and Body Specialists.
+To schedule your thigh lift consultation with Dr. Simon in either Melbourne or Merritt Island, FL, contact Clevens Face and Body Specialists at 321.727.3223.

 Thigh Lift FAQ

 What is a thigh lift?

 The thigh lift is a surgical procedure designed to reduce unwanted tissue along the inner or outer thigh.

 Is there a difference between the inner and outer thigh lift procedure?